 The first is a failure of abstraction I’ve occasionally seen, and I think certain books encourage.
 I’ve seen students who talk about the “symbols” of their logic as “including …,

 ')'”.
 While certainly how to parse strings into syntax trees is a core topic of formal languages, it’s not that important for formal logic.
 The issues with parsing formulas I see have to do with conventions on omitting parentheses, not an inability to match them.
-There can be some benefit to driving home that syntax is just inert symbols, but the concept of a syntax tree seems more important and the process of producing a syntax tree for a string of symbols rather secondary.
+There can be some benefit to driving home that syntax is just inert symbols, but the concept of a syntax tree seems more important and the process of producing a syntax tree from a string of symbols rather secondary.
 Working at the level of strings adds a lot of complexity and offers little insight into the logical concepts.

 As a missed opportunity, there’s a lot of algorithmic content in formal logic.
 This should come as no surprise as the mechanization of reasoning has been a long time dream of mathematics and was an explicit goal during the birth of formal logic.
 Unfortunately, if the instructors and/or students don’t have a programming background it can be hard to really leverage this.
 Still, my impression is that the only indication of the mechanizability of much of logic that students get is in the mechanical drudgery of doing certain exercises.
 Even when it’s not possible to actually implement some of the relevant ideas, they can still be mentioned.
 For example, it is often taken as a requirement of a proof system that the proofs can be mechanically verified.
 That is, we can write a program that takes a formal proof and tells you whether it is a valid proof or not.
 This should be at least mentioned.
 Even better, for more than just this reason, it can be experienced by using proof assistants like Coq or MetaMath or simpler things like Logitext.
 There are other areas of mechanization.
 Clearly, we can mechanize the process of checking truth tables for classical propositional logic, though there are interesting efficiency aspects to mention here.
 The completeness theorem of classical propositional logic is also constructively provable producing an algorithm that will take a formula with a truth table showing its validity and will produce a formal proof of that formula.
 As a little more open-ended topic, much of proof search is mechanical.
 I’ve often seen students stumped by problems whose proofs can be found in a completely goal-directed manner without any guessing at all.